 Curious monkeys, especially macaques, may take an interest in you and whatever you are carrying.
-Hint: they love expensive cameras!
+Hint: they love expensive sunglasses!

 The monkeys in tourist areas are accustomed to interactions with humans and may even appear friendly, but sometimes the situation can change quickly.

 What to Do If a Monkey Grabs Something

-Avoid presenting a temptation altogether by securing straps; hide anything (e.g., water bottles, dangling clips, and shiny sunglasses on your head) that may spark curiosity.
+Avoid presenting a temptation to monkeys altogether by securing straps.
+Hide anything (e.g., water bottles, dangling clips, jewelry, and shiny sunglasses on your head) that may spark curiosity.

 What to Do If You Are Threatened

 Instead, make yourself larger, shout and wave your arms, and arm yourself with a stick if possible.
-Be careful when lowering yourself to pick up sticks or rocks to use as weaponry.
-Back away slowly while still facing the monkey, but maintain your aggressive posture.
+Be careful when lowering yourself to pick up sticks or rocks to use as a weapon — doing so puts you on their level.
+Back away slowly while still facing the monkey, but maintain your aggressive posture and make noise.

 What to Do If You Are Scratched or Bitten

 Every scratch or bite from a monkey should be examined by a medical professional.
-While this seems like overkill and an inconvenience on an otherwise-great trip, rabies has no symptoms and a zero-survival rate if not treated.
+While this seems like overkill and an inconvenience on an otherwise-great trip, rabies has no symptoms (until it's too late) and a zero-survival rate if not treated.